AllexVeldman/pyoci/README.md

 [![codecov](https://codecov.io/github/AllexVeldman/pyoci/graph/badge.svg?token=SXFCPX8M22)](https://codecov.io/github/AllexVeldman/pyoci)

 ## Why PyOCI
-As part of my job we create private python packages used in the main application.
-To not have to rely on `yet-another-cloud-provider`, instead I built PyOCI, making `ghcr.io` act like a python index.
+To not have to rely on `yet-another-cloud-provider` for private Python packages, PyOCI, makes `ghcr.io` act like a python index.
-This also completely removed the need for separate access management as now GitHub Packages access control applies.
+In addition, this completely removes the need for separate access management as GitHub Packages access control applies.

 Most subscriptions with cloud providers include an [OCI](https://opencontainers.org/) (docker image) registry where private containers can be published and distributed from.